 All records created or maintained by the Assisted Living Residence shall be legible, recorded in ink, and contemporaneously signed and dated to indicate the name and position of the individual who makes the record entry.
 Computerized records systems which meet the equivalent requirements in 651 CMR 12.05 for permanency and accessibility, and which provide an auditable record of entries may be used as an alternative or supplement.
 All records must be retained for at least six years unless otherwise specified.

 Resident Record.
 The Assisted Living Residence shall develop and maintain written Resident records which shall remain confidential but for the limited exception of EOAI's enforcement of 651 CMR 12.00 or to the extent the Resident record is subject to disclosure as required by law.
 The Resident record and related documents are considered permanent and shall be maintained for the duration of the Resident's stay in the Assisted Living Residence and for at least six years after the date of termination of the Agreement.
-The Residence must maintain an electronic copy of the Resident’s records, including the Resident’s Service Plan, and ensure that the electronic record is accessible remotely during an emergency.
+By January 1, 2027, the Residence must maintain an electronic copy of the Resident’s records, including the Resident’s Service Plan, and ensure that the electronic record is accessible remotely during an emergency.
 The Resident record shall include, at a minimum, the following:

 Resident assessment, documented in accordance with the requirements set forth at 651 CMR 12.04(7)(a)-(c);